ndren/calculator/README.md

 Made a calculator in plain HTML, CSS and JS.
-Learned to handle events, keyboard input, and parsing arbitrary input.
-[Live](https://btdmaster.github.io/calculator/) on GitHub Pages.
+Learned how to implement event-driven programming, arbitrary input parsing and front-end UX.